LCA-CI-fix-benchmark/httpx/docs/advanced.md

 ### Why use a Client?

 !!! note "TL;DR"
+    If you do anything more than exper* Using `httpx` as a client inside test cases.
+* Mocking out external services during tests or in dev/staging environments.

-    If you do anything more than experimentation, one-off scripts, or prototypes, then you should use a `Client` instance.
+Here's an example of integrating against a Flask application: ion, one-off scripts, or prototypes, then you should use a `Client` instance.

 #### More efficient usage of network resources